 Hamlet.
 Arguably Shakespeare’s most lauded play.
 Hamlet is an incredible play and if you’re lucky enough to be involved in a production, be prepared for a rollercoaster ride.
-Whether you are auditioning for drama school, a play, film or whatever, it’s important to have a great monologue up your sleeve.
+Whether you are auditioning for drama school, a local play, film or whatever, it’s important to have a great monologue up your sleeve.
 Hamlet is a great play for finding monologues.

 Hamlet, of course, is one of the greatest characters ever penned, but there are a number of great male and female characters in the play, and where there are great characters there are great monologues.
 So enjoy!